2016 Census in the South

 The total number of persons (aged 3 and over) who could speak Irish in April 2016 was 1,761,420.
 There were more females (968,777) able to speak Irish than males (792,643).

 School-goers and Irish

-Between the ages of 5 and 18 inclusive just under 450,000 children spoke Irish on a daily basis in school representing 87 per cent of all persons who spoke Irish within education in 2011.
+Between the ages of 5 and 18 inclusive just under 560,00 children spoke Irish on a daily basis in school.

-There were 110,642 persons who said that they spoke Irish on a weekly basis outside of education.
-Again, there were more females (61,176) than males (49,466) speaking Irish on a weekly basis and relatively larger numbers of females spoke Irish weekly in the 35-44 age group than in the other non-school going ages.
+There were 111,473 persons who said that they spoke Irish on a weekly basis outside of education.
+There were relatively larger numbers of females spoke Irish weekly in the 35-44 age group than in the other non-school going ages.

 The Gaeltacht areas

-A total of 66,238 persons (aged 3 or over) or 68.5 per cent of persons in the Gaeltacht areas said that they could speak Irish in 2011.
-This was an increase of 1,973 persons over 2006.
-However, the proportion who spoke Irish has dropped from 70 per cent in 2006.
+The Gaeltacht areas are in the seven counties of Cork, Donegal, Galway, Kerry, Meath, Mayo, and Waterford.
+A total of 63,664 persons (aged 3 or over) or 66.3 per cent of persons in the Gaeltacht areas said that they could speak Irish in 2016.

-The number of daily speakers outside of the education system in the Gaeltacht regions was 23,175 persons or 24 per cent of all persons aged 3 or over in these regions.
-A further 6,813 spoke Irish on a weekly basis.
-Some 4,682 persons indicated that they could speak Irish but didn’t do so on a regular basis.
+The number of daily speakers outside of the education system in the Gaeltacht regions was 20,586 persons or 21.4 per cent of all persons aged 3 or over in these regions.
+A further 6,284 spoke Irish on a weekly basis.
+The other 36,794 didn't indicate how often they used Irish.

 2011 Census in the North